Getting a mastectomy to prevent breast cancer: Becky’s story

-Breast cancer has played a huge role in shaping my life and getting a mastectomy to prevent breast cancer could play a huge role in yours.
-In my mid-twenties, I made an emotionally driven decision to have a tubal ligation.
-Because of my mother’s early death from breast cancer, I believed I would die young, leave young children without a mum, and pass on the dreadful illness to a daughter.
+Breast cancer has played a huge role in shaping my life.
+In my mid-twenties, I made an emotionally driven decision to have a tubal ligation – surgery that prevents you becoming pregnant.
+Because of my mother’s early death from breast cancer, I believed I would die young, leave any children I might have had without a mum, and potentially pass on the dreadful illness to a daughter.

 Just after completing a very reflective six months of psychotherapy, I spent the next three months being guided through the process of completing a family medical history.

-I was in the minority of women who had the option to be pro-active about breast cancer prevention, because 70% of women who get breast cancer have no known relative who has had breast cancer to alert them to their own risk.
-It only made sense for me that getting a mastectomy might prevent breast cancer.
+I was in the minority of women who had the option to be proactive about prevention, because 70% of women who get breast cancer have no known relative who has had breast cancer to alert them to their own risk.
+It made sense for me that getting a mastectomy might prevent breast cancer.

 At age 30, I had a simple prophylactic bilateral mastectomy and reconstruction with silicone implants.
 I was terrified of having the surgery and was experiencing a deep sense of grief over the future loss of my breasts.
-The next available opening for surgery was in two months.
-Because of a cancellation, I only had to wait for one month.
+The next available opening for surgery was in two months but because of a cancellation, I only had to wait for one month.

-I am trying to keep my fear in-check, while I am desperately searching for answers on how to treat my menopausal symptoms, without developing cancer – especially after getting a mastectomy to prevent breast cancer!
+I am trying to keep my fear in check, while desperately searching for answers on how to treat my menopausal symptoms without developing cancer.
 Genetic testing was not available when I had my bilateral mastectomy and I am aware that the current tests (BRCA1 and BRCA2) are very expensive and can often show false positives.

-According to research done at the Mayo Clinic in Rochester MN, getting a mastectomy to prevent breast cancer reduced my breast cancer risk by 90%.
-The current research does not provide answers to all of my questions such as the impact of using natural or synthetic forms of estrogen following prophylactic breast surgery.
+According to research done at the Mayo Clinic in Rochester in the United States, getting a mastectomy to prevent breast cancer reduced my breast cancer risk by 90%.
+The current research does not provide answers to all of my questions such as the impact of using natural or synthetic forms of oestrogen following prophylactic breast surgery.

 I have found that I feel more empowered and in control (probably just an illusion, but we have to cope somehow) by adding some natural medicine to my overall health care, which is comforting as getting a mastectomy to prevent breast cancer was a move of empowerment too.
 With the support of my primary care physician, I also go to an internist who practices natural medicine.

-He has done a urine test called the 2/16 OH Estrogen Ratio (Estrogen Metabolic Index, EMI; reference: Metametrix Clinical Lab.1-777-446-5483), which indicates how well your body fights hormone-sensitive tumours.
+He has done a urine test called the 2/16 OH Oestrogen Ratio (Oestrogen Metabolic Index, EMI; reference: Metametrix Clinical Lab.1-777-446-5483), which indicates how well your body fights hormone-sensitive tumours.
 My ratio was very low.
 I am using specific foods and supplements to increase my EMI.

 My doctor and I will be discussing other genetic testing that will analyse for single nucleotide polymorphisms (reference: Christopher Foley, M.D. at www.minnesotanaturalmedicine.com).
 Although the cost for this type of genetic testing is minimal compared to the BRCA tests, he will need to convince me that the test can lead to treatment options before I will consider it worth my time and money.
-Big decisions like getting a mastectomy to prevent breast cancer require deliberation.
+Big decisions like this require deliberation.

-The motto I have made for myself and try to live by, after getting a mastectomy to prevent breast cancer, is, “don’t run scared, walk smart.”
+The motto I have made for myself and try to live by is, “don’t run scared, walk smart.”